StevenMayher/431-2021/projectB/songs.md

 - If you prefer a different version of your song on YouTube, please send Dr. Love the URL, and he'll be happy to change it here.
 - If you're not sure why this is here, you might want to look at the [Project B instructions](https://thomaselove.github.io/431-2021-projectB/) more closely, especially if it's still November.

-Student | Favorite Song | Year of Release
-:-------: | :---------------------------------------: | :-----:
+Student | Favorite Song with YouTube link | Year of Release :-------: | :---------------------------------------: | :-----:
 Megan Foradori | [Fields of Gold](https://www.youtube.com/watch?v=KLVq0IAzh1A) by Sting | 1993 per [Wikipedia](https://en.wikipedia.org/wiki/Fields_of_Gold)
 Katie Heinzinger | [Golden Age](https://www.youtube.com/watch?v=2wTHxUl9WdQ) by TV on the Radio | 2008 per [Wikipedia](https://en.wikipedia.org/wiki/Golden_Age_(song))